navi-language/navi/README.md

 # Navi

-Navi（/ˈnævi/）is a high-performance programming language &amp; indicator engine, which is used to perform complex calculations and analysis based on market data.
+Navi (/ˈnævi/) is a high-performance programming language &amp; indicator engine, which is used to perform complex calculations and analysis based on market data.

 We designed to be used in the quantitative trading system, and can be used in other scenarios where complex calculations are required.